Synthesis-Collective/SynthEBD/README.md

 - Ashen and Nem (SkyrimMods Discord) for helping me learn Papyrus and JContainers to get OBody/Autobody integration into SynthEBD.

 - Mator (Modding Tools Discord) for also providing an absurd amount of support when I was building the original zEBD patcher on which SynthEBD is based.

+- Focustense and Erri120 (Mutagen Discord) for additional help with C# and general coding.

 - BigBlueWolf, TikiPrime, DisappointingHero, and Aria_Leonsbane (Nexus) for taking the time to write plugins for zEBD.
 There's no better endorsement than seeing someone take your mod and expand it.